Project Themes

 Earth System Explorers

 The Earth System Explorers virtual internship is recruiting highly motivated interns interested in working with NASA satellite data products and the digital tools that scientists use to monitor and document our changing landscape and climate.
 The virtual format of the Earth System Explorers enables interns to conduct their internship from their homes.
 Like the other SEES teams, the project will engage participants in 120-150 hours of research, working closely with NASA scientist mentors.
 The internship runs for 8 weeks, beginning the first week in June and ending the last week in July.
 We estimate a minimum of 15 hours/week to be spent in various research/virtual experiences.
 If accepted, you must participate in synchronous four-hour sessions each Wednesday, in addition to 8-10 hours working with your team members on your project.
 The work includes conducting local field research and data analysis using NASA’s GLOBE Observer data collection mobile app and utilizing various online tools such as the GLOBE Advanced Data Access Tool, Collect Earth Online, Colab, Jupyter notebooks, AppEARS, NASA Worldview, and Google Earth Engine.
 You will have the opportunity to create data products and research outcomes resulting from the Earth System Explorers team.
 You will contribute to a team project as well as a co-authored peer-reviewed research paper.
 Because our anticipated outcome is a professional and peer-reviewed research product, we can only accept students who are able to commit fully to attending synchronous Wednesday cohort meetings weekly.
 Still trying to decide about going virtual?
-Check out the SEES Intern blogs from 2023 here: https://www.globe.gov/web/mission-mosquito/overview/science-cafe-posts
+Check out the SEES Intern blogs from 2024 here: https://www.globe.gov/web/mission-mosquito/overview/science-cafe-posts

 Exoplanet Transits – Detecting Planets Around Other Stars

-There are two primary methods by which these exoplanets are initially discovered—the transit method, where an exoplanet actually crosses that face of its parent start, as seen from the earth, causing the star’s brightness to drop slightly, and the radial velocity method, where the orbiting exoplanet tugs on its parent star, causing it to “wobble” a little as the exoplanet orbits it.
+There are two primary methods by which exoplanets are initially discovered—the transit method, where an exoplanet crosses that face of its parent star as seen from the earth, causing the star’s brightness to drop slightly, and the radial velocity method, where the orbiting exoplanet tugs on its parent star, causing it to “wobble” a little as the exoplanet orbits it.
 There are additional methods of exoplanet detection, but these two are the most common, with the transit method being the way that most exoplanets are currently detected.
 Large planets orbiting close to their parent stars are the easiest to detect and will be the focus of this study.
 Two NASA spacecraft, TESS (Transiting Exoplanet Survey Satellite)—still active and Kepler—no longer functioning, are responsible for many of the candidate exoplanet detections, but follow-up work is not their primary mission—that is the job of ground-based instruments.

-For the project, students will observe one or more stars that have an orbiting exoplanet or an exoplanet candidate, using hundreds of images, taken over the course of one or more nights.
+For the project, students will observe several stars that have an orbiting exoplanet or an exoplanet candidate, using hundreds of images, taken over the course of one or more nights.
 The images may be taken at one of several wavelengths of light.
 The students will then use photometry software and attempt to detect the presence of the exoplanet.
 If it appears that there was a successful detection, then more powerful software will be brought into use and an attempt made to determine the actual size and mid-transit times of the exoplanet.
 Accurate mid-transit times are vitally important for scheduling follow-up observations using large ground-based telescopes.
-Positive detections produced by this project will be submitted to the NASA Exoplanet Archive, the primary repository of exoplanet data, so it can be used by other researchers.
+Positive detections produced by this project will be submitted to the NASA Exoplanet Archive, the primary repository of exoplanet data, so they can be used by other researchers.

 Urban Heat Island Study – GLOBE Mission EARTH